thrsouza/dotfiles/README.md

 1. Clone this repository
 2. Run the installation script (if available)
 3. Follow the specific configuration guides for each component

-## Contributing

-Feel free to use these configurations as a starting point for your own dotfiles setup.